-As a public company, we have incurred and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company, and these expenses may increase even more after we are no longer an emerging growth company, as defined in Section 2(a) of the Securities Act.
+As a public company, we have incurred and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company, and these expenses are expected to increase from March 31, 2024, after which we will no longer qualify as an emerging growth company, as defined in Section 2(a) of the Securities Act.
 As a public company, we are subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act and the Dodd-Frank Act, as well as rules adopted, and to be adopted, by the SEC and the Nasdaq.
 Our management and other personnel have devoted and will continue to devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations have substantially increased our legal and financial compliance costs and made some activities more time-consuming and costly.
 For example, these rules and regulations have made it more difficult and more expensive for us to obtain blended director and officer liability insurance and forced us to forego securities and corporate protection coverage.
 We cannot predict or estimate the amount or timing of additional costs we have incurred and will continue to incur to respond to these requirements.
 The impact of these requirements could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors, our board committees or as executive officers.